Albert Street station construction update - April and May 2026

 Some activities will be completed out of normal construction hours, 6:30pm to 6:30am, due to traffic permits, safety requirements and construction methodology.

-• Operation of ventilation fans
+- Operation of temporary ventilation fans.

 Lot 3 – Northern station entrance site (142 Albert Street)